Informatievlaanderen/VSDS-LDESServer4J/docs/_ingest/http.md

 Every member should conform to certain conditions, depending on the event stream on which they are ingested.

-### Root Node
+### Named nodes

-The member itself should be the root node.
-This means that no triple can be present which references the member.
-If such a member is present, the member is not recognised and can't be properly validated.
+Every named node is viewed as a member.
+Having a named node that is not intended as a member to be ingested on the collection can lead to several validation errors.
-This will commonly lead to a validation error stating the timestamp path and version-of path are missing, depending on the data itself.
+Most commonly this will lead to a validation error stating the timestamp path and version-of path are missing, depending on the data itself.

+If by chance it conforms to the all following validation, it will be treated as any normal member.
+To prevent such cases, additional [shacl validation can be configured](../configuration/event-stream#configuring-a-shacl-shape) on the event stream.

 ### Named Graphs

 Named graphs are not supported.
-When a named graph is present in a member, the member is rejected.
+When a named graph is present, the model is rejected.

 ### Shared or Loose Blank Nodes

-All blank nodes should be part of exactly one member.
+All blank nodes should be referenced by exactly 1 other subject.
-When a blank node is present that is not part of a member or 2 members reference the same blank node, the ingested model is rejected.
+When a blank node is present that is not the object of a statement or the object of 2 or more statements with different subjects, the ingested model is rejected.

 This also means that the root node of every member should be a named node.

-It is still possible for a single member to reference the same blank node multiple times.
+It is still possible for a single subject to reference the same blank node multiple times.

 ### Timestamp and Version Of Path